jo-sean/medDB_revamped/README.md

 - use command 'pip install mysqlclient' for MacOS (https://stackoverflow.com/questions/454854/no-module-named-mysqldb)

 Backlog:
-1. Add update functionality to all pages (completed: medications, techs)
+1. Add update functionality to all pages (completed: medications, techs, suppliers)
-    - Not all fields should be allowed to be edited (e.g. medication name) - does the project requirements want us to enable updating for everything
+    - Not all fields should be allowed to be edited (e.g. medication name, supplier name, etc) - does the project requirements want us to enable updating for everything
 2. Add search functionality for medications page
 3. Dropdown menus for FKs to allow for updating and inserting into tables
+4. CSS for new pages, buttons, etc
-4. Clean up schema diagram
+5. Clean up schema diagram
-5. Use bootstrap or other CSS framework to clean up UI
+6. Use bootstrap or other CSS framework to clean up UI
-6. Deploy on heroku and clearDB for portfolio
+7. Deploy on heroku and clearDB for portfolio